Country of origin

 basic weapon could be used by all kinds of troops.
 When the stock is folded,

-it do not obstructs the trigger.
+it does not obstructs the trigger.

 housing.
-Pistol handle had a
+Pistol grip has a

-like early production models were optionally fitted with an integral
+that early production models were optionally fitted with an integral

 spike bayonet, similar to that of the original Type 56 assault